 For Izzy, that team includes Tufts MC’s hospital staff who nurtured her through her five-day post-op inpatient stay.
-“The care I received at Floating made my spinal fusion experience so much better.
+“The care I received at Tufts Children's made my spinal fusion experience so much better.
 The nurses always made me smile…and they were always so gentle.
 One nurse in particular stuck with me forever.
 Nurse Linda did a tremendous job taking care of me and always making me feel better.”

 To allow optimal recovery, Izzy returned home for a low-key summer, with regular physical therapy visits to build her strength and help her regenerating nerves re-acclimate to touch.

 That September, says Page, though Dr. Braun encouraged easing in with half days at school, “Izzy did not want to miss out on any academics, so pushed herself to go back full days.
 We were scared for sure, but had a meeting with the school to make sure she would have accommodations as needed throughout her day.”